Kashif-Kamran/file-dictionary-system/README.md

 # File Dictionary System

-The File Dictionary System is a Java-based application that allows for fast analysis of words in text files.
-It provides an intuitive user interface using Java FX and loads data into a tree data structure for efficient searching.
+The File Dictionary System is a desktop application developed with Java (backend) and JavaFX (frontend), designed to process and analyze similarities between multiple documents.
+By loading text into advanced data structures, it efficiently identifies connections and similarities across files.
+This tool is invaluable for those needing to compare document content quickly, offering insights with its sophisticated algorithm.
+It highlights my expertise in creating solutions that combine robust backend logic with intuitive front-end design.

 ## Features